Shuo-Wen-Chang/VIX/README.md

   |- option_price.csv: option data from Wrds. [source](https://wrds-www.wharton.upenn.edu/)

   |- vixts.csv: output of (Johnson 2017)'s.
-I got this data from course lecturer, guess it's from the author of the (Johnson 2017) paper.
+I got this data from course lecturer, guess it's from the author of (Johnson 2017).